mxkaske/next-mxkaske/apps/web/content/cv/work-experiences/003-twigbit.md

 where: "Twigbit GmbH"
 ---

-I have supported [Twigbit](https://twigbit.com/) in building the foundation of [Brimo](https://brimo.io/), a Facility Management Tool.
-With the Engineering Team, we had to assess which framework, state management system, database,… to use.
-While helping extend the source code, I was responsible to build the design system components and the code patterns behind it.
+I supported [Twigbit](https://twigbit.com/) in building the foundation of [Brimo](https://brimo.io), a Facility Management Tool.
+Together with the Engineering Team, we went through the early development process of assessing which framework, state management system and database to use, in order to kickstart the project.
+While helping extend the source code, I was responsible for building the design system components.